FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 Indicates the [media type](#media-type) of the payload of the superstructure.

-As of version 7.0, only 2 media types are supported by this structure:
+As of version 7.0, there are two standard media types for this structure:

 - `text/plain` shall be presented to the user as-is, preserving all spacing, line breaks, and so forth.